nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/docs/usage.md

   * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
   * Pulls software from DockerHub: [`{{ cookiecutter.name_docker }}`](http://hub.docker.com/r/{{ cookiecutter.name_docker }}/)
 * `conda`
-  * Recommended only if Docker and Singularity not possible
+  * Please only use Conda as a last resort i.e. it's not possible to run the pipeline with Docker or Singularity.
-  * A generic configuration profile to be used with [conda](https://conda.io/docs/)
+  * A generic configuration profile to be used with [Conda](https://conda.io/docs/)
   * Pulls most software from [Bioconda](https://bioconda.github.io/)
 * `test`
   * A profile with a complete configuration for automated testing